nishanth7803/DCGANs-for-image-generation/README.md

-# DCGANs-for-image-generation
+# DCGAN and WGAN-for-image-generation
-A Deep Convolutional Generative Adversarial Network, developed through the research paper - "UNSUPERVISED REPRESENTATION LEARNING WITH DEEP CONVOLUTIONAL GENERATIVE ADVERSARIAL NETWORKS" to generate images of flowers, and faces.
+Generative Adversarial Networks, developed through the research papers of DCGAN and WGAN with GRADIENT PENALTY to generate human faces.